Marrying someone with a Green Card or US Citizenship is the easiest way to get a Green Card. However, it can take a long time.

 Officials at the National Visa Center get the form once the USCIS approves it, and they gather relevant documents to issue the green card.
 The process can take a minimum of 3-5 months.
-Afterward, the necessary paperwork is then forwarded to the relevant consulate or embassy.
+Afterward, the necessary paperwork is forwarded to the appropriate consulate or embassy.

 Interview and Approval

 The foreign spouse visits the relevant consulate to attend a green card interview.
-Some things need to be done before attending the interview, and they shall be specified.
-The approval takes 1-2 months, and the foreign spouse can come into the U.S.
+Some things need to be done before attending the interview, and they will be specified in advance.
+Then, the approval takes 1-2 months, and the foreign spouse can come into the U.S.

 2. Concurrent filing with the USCIS

-The process is much easier if the nonimmigrant spouse lives in the U.S. on a K-1 visa.
-There’s no need to seek immigrant entry to the country, and only the legitimacy of the marriage needs to be established.
+The process is much easier if the nonimmigrant spouse lives on a K-1 visa.
+Then, there’s no need to seek immigrant entry to the country, and only the legitimacy of the marriage needs to be established.